 The Nagoya Protocol explicitly refers to the utilisation of genetic resources held by indigenous and local communities, and Article 5 of the Protocol states that benefits from the utilisation of these resources should be shared in a fair and equitable way with the communities concerned, based on mutually agreed terms.

 The CBD and the Nagoya Protocol apply to all genetic resources, except human genetic resources.
-This includes plant, animal, microbial and viral resources, and both terrestrial and aquatic species.
+This includes plant, animal, microbial and viral resources, derivatives, and both terrestrial and aquatic species.
 The agreements apply equally to wild and domesticated species.
 All users should comply with the provisions of the CBD and the Nagoya Protocol as translated into national legislation, regardless of the type of use or the identity of the user.

 The Convention on Biological Diversity